dedis/debugsync/README.md

 ## channel
 Package that helps debugging locked channels.
-The created channel will generate a log if we need to wait more than the timeout before adding a value.
+The created channel will generate a log if we need to wait more than the timeout before writing or reading a value to/from the channel.